astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 ```

 The interval of the displacement four vector, $dx'^2-c^2dt'^2$ is also
-shown to the left of the blue dot.
+shown to the left of the cyan dot.
 What is interesting is that we can
 take Equations {eq}`cdtp5` and {eq}`cdxp5` and solve them for $t_1$
 and $t_2$, and if you multiply $t_1$ by $t_2$, you can show this
 equals $dx'^2-c^2dt'^2$!
 The product $t_1t_2$ (shown in the diagram